rcsb/mmtf/spec.md

 * <String, String|Float|Integer|Map|Array|Binary>
   * `extraProperties`

+For each of the fields above, we do reserve some key-value pair formats to help ensure cross-application-compatibility.
+If you feel a certain key-value pair should be reserved and made a part of the spec, please let us know!

 We encourage you to apply our encoding techniques to your application data to reduce file sizes!

 The restrictions on each of the lengths of the values in these fields are __not__ enforced at decode-time but are reserved to help guide applications.